thefonso/UNCLEFONSO_lessons/README.md

 I'll take you on a journey that starts you with basic HTML all the way to full blown advanced Rails application development and deployment.

-Along the way, you will learn about javascript development so you can give your creations pizazz.
+Along the way, you will learn about javascript development so you can give your creations style.
 We will seperate your content from it's presentation layer with databasses.
-You'll also learn App deployment so your app can be shared with the world.
-Along the way we will also talk about network based technologies like Node, and project management tools for modern team-based web application development.
+You will also learn App deployment so your app can be shared with the world.
+Along the way we will talk about network based technologies like Node, and project management tools for modern team-based web application development.

 The core portion of this course is 14 weeks long.
 This estimate is based on a 5hr per day time frame.